bhojpur/recommend/README.md

-# Bhojpur Recommendation - Data Processing Engine
+# Bhojpur Recommend - Data Processing Engine
-The Bhojpur Recommendation is a software-as-a-service product used as a Recommendation Engine based on Bhojpur.NET Platform for application delivery.
+The Bhojpur Recommend is a software-as-a-service product used as a Recommendation Engine based on Bhojpur.NET Platform for application delivery.